All Episodes

 So good luck out there.

-You take the fight vigorously to the left on this and health care, and all of a sudden you start to win the debate, but you've got to believe in it.
+You take the fight vigorously to the left on this and healthcare, and all of a sudden you start to win the debate, but you've got to believe in it.

-You've got to have conviction and you've got to be willing to sell it.
+You've got to have conviction, and you've got to be willing to sell it.

-Mike in Cleveland, another Clevelander, he joins us once again on the program, or I should say, for the first time on the program.
+Mike in Cleveland, another Clevelander, he joins us once again on the program, or I should say for the first time on the program.

 Welcome to the Rush Limbaugh Show.

-Yeah, hi there, Jason.
+Hi there, Jason.

 We have Mike here in Cleveland.

-Hey, listen, this is the end result that we're looking at with managed health care.
+Hey, listen, this is the end result that we're looking at with managed healthcare.

-What's going to happen is this baby boom crush that we're expecting eighty billion eighty million people to accept in the next few years, they're gonna have fewer doctors, they're gonna have fewer less care, and they're gonna find themselves dying far sooner than they would have had they had the best health care in the world.
+What's going to happen is this baby boom crush that we're expecting 80 million people to accept in the next few years, they're going to have fewer doctors.

-And what's gonna happen to Social Security?
+And what's going to happen to Social Security?

-Because Social Security is going to have fewer people to pay out to.
+It's going to be gaining because Social Security is going to have fewer people to pay out to.

 No, you couldn't be more correct.